arthurcgusmao/projectiny/README.md

 - `projectiny-find-file-in`
 - `projectiny-find-file-all`

+By design, projectiny doesn't automatically search for existing projects as you use Emacs.
+You have to explicitly add to the list of known projects by either using the provided commands or editing the known projects file.
+(Notice you can still add some sort of automatic project recognition by creating hooks on the functions you desire, though not being the aim of the project)

 You can configure the file that projectiny uses to save its known projects via the custom variable `projectiny-known-projects-file`.